-The picture is even more striking when we dwell on Bayesian versions of these forest estimators, with the theoretical development only starting to emerge.
-Bayesian counterparts of these recursive partitioning methods have gathered much interest for their inherent ability to quantify uncertainty through posterior distributions and their propensity for adaptation.
-Popular algorithms are Bayesian CART \citep{10.1093/biomet/85.2.363, 10.2307/2669832} and BART \citep{chipman2010}, the latter being the prototype of Bayesian tree ensemble models.
-This motivated a myriad of works applying and adapting these methodologies in different domains (e.g. genomic studies \citep{LIU201017}, credit risk prediction \citep{ZHANG20101197}, predictions in medical experiments \citep{somaticBART} etc.) and to different statistical problems beyond nonparametric regression (e.g. classification \citep{chipman2010, ZHANG20101197}, variable selection \citep{chipman2010, doi:10.1080/01621459.2016.1264957}, estimation of monotone functions \citep{mbart}, causal inference \citep{Hill07bayesiannonparametric}, Poisson processes inference\citep{Bartpoisson}, linear varying coefficient models\citep{vcbart}, heteroskedasticity \citep{doi:10.1080/10618600.2019.1677243, bleich2014bayesian} etc.).
-A thorough presentation of the unified framework underlying BART and its extensions can be found in \citep{tan2019bayesian}.
-The appeal also finds its roots in the competitive practical performance of such algorithms, with its great prediction abilities, its robustness to ill-specified tuning parameters and its associated efficient posterior derivation techniques \citep{f7b39f8e311043979b564404cff1206b, pratola2016, he2020stochastic, He2019XBARTAB}.
+The picture is even more striking with Bayesian versions of these forest estimators, as the theoretical development has just started to emerge.
+As for the advantages of these Bayesian counterparts, we cite their inherent ability to quantify uncertainty through posterior distributions and their propensity for adaptation.
+Popular algorithms are Bayesian CART \citep{10.1093/biomet/85.2.363, 10.2307/2669832} and BART (Bayesian Additive Regression Trees) \citep{chipman2010}, the latter being the prototype of Bayesian tree ensemble models.
+This motivated a myriad of works applying and adapting these methodologies in different domains (e.g., genomic studies \citep{LIU201017}, credit risk prediction \citep{ZHANG20101197}, predictions in medical experiments \citep{somaticBART}, etc.) and to different statistical problems beyond nonparametric regression (e.g., classification \citep{chipman2010, ZHANG20101197}, variable selection \citep{chipman2010, doi:10.1080/01621459.2016.1264957}, estimation of monotone functions \citep{mbart}, causal inference \citep{Hill07bayesiannonparametric}, Poisson processes inference\citep{Bartpoisson}, linear varying coefficient models\citep{vcbart}, heteroskedasticity \citep{doi:10.1080/10618600.2019.1677243, bleich2014bayesian}, etc.).
+A thorough presentation of the unified framework underlying BART and its extensions appears in \citep{tan2019bayesian}.
+The appeal also finds its roots in such algorithms' competitive practical performance: their great prediction abilities, robustness to ill-specified tuning parameters, and associated efficient posterior computation techniques \citep{f7b39f8e311043979b564404cff1206b, pratola2016, he2020stochastic, He2019XBARTAB}.
 At the other end of the spectrum, we are still at the dawn of their theoretical study.
-In the very recent years, researchers have come up with results in posterior contraction rate theory for trees and forests in $L^2$-loss \citep{rockova2017posterior, Theorybart}, in $L^\infty$-loss \citep{BCART_contrac} and uncertainty quantification \citep{BCART_contrac, rockova2019semiparametric}.
-For more details we refer the interested reader to the recent reviews \citep{LineroReview, doi:10.1146/annurev-statistics-031219-041110}.
+In the very recent years, researchers have come up with results in posterior contraction rate theory for trees and forests in $L^2$-loss \citep{rockova2017posterior, Theorybart}, in $L^\infty$-loss \citep{BCART_contrac}, and uncertainty quantification \citep{BCART_contrac, rockova2019semiparametric}.
+For more details, we refer the interested reader to the recent reviews \citep{LineroReview, doi:10.1146/annurev-statistics-031219-041110}.